impexp: unable to save files in composer mode with var/ outside document root

 GeneralUtility::getFilesInDir() and GeneralUtility::upload_copy_move() should be used instead.

-#1 Updated by Gerrit Code Review 9 months ago
+#1 Updated by Gerrit Code Review over 1 year ago

 - Status changed from New to Under Review